Local limit of the random degree constrained process: Introduction

 where $\lambda(t)$ is the solution of the initial value problem

-\end{notation} Note that $p_1$ formally appears in some formulas (see e.g.\ \eqref{eq:lambda-ivp}), although $p_k$ was introduced only for $k\ge 2$.
-For this reason, throughout the paper, we set $p_1=0$.

-\begin{claim}[Properties of phantom saturation times of RDCP on PWIT] The phantom saturation time~$T_\rt$ of the root~$\rt$ of the PWIT is almost surely finite, but $\e(T_\rt) = \infty$.
+\end{notation} \begin{remark}[Two equivalent forms of the same ODE] One checks that the ODE \eqref{lambda_ode_first_intro} is the same as the ODE \eqref{eq:lambda-ivp} by changing the order of summations in \eqref{lambda_ode_first_intro}, thus the two initial value problems have the same solution $\lambda(\cdot)$. \end{remark} \begin{claim}[Properties of phantom saturation times of RDCP on PWIT] Let $\underline{p}$ satisfy the mild Assumption~\ref{assump:degree_constraint_mild}.
+The phantom saturation time~$T_\rt$ of the root~$\rt$ of the PWIT is almost surely finite, but $\ev(T_\rt) = \infty$.
 Moreover, $T_\rt$ has a probability density function $f(t)$ such that

 where $\lambda(t)$ is the solution of the initial value problem $\{\eqref{eq:lambda-ivp},\, \eqref{eq:lambda-ivp-null}\}$. \end{claim}